merll/docker-map/docs/guide/containers/yaml.rst

 When used according to the full specification, YAML is a very feature-rich and powerful language.
 This is only a quick introduction to the syntactical elements of YAML, as relevant for container maps:

-* YAML implicitly transports one document per file.
-The standard also allows for placing multiple YAML documents in one file, although Docker-Map does not make use of that (yet).
-* Document elements can be structured in a hierarchy, similar to other markup languages.
+* YAML elements can be structured in a hierarchy, similar to other markup languages.
 Just Like in Python, the hierarchy level is defined by outline indentation.
-* Every line without any prefix is usually written as a key-value pair ``key: value``, and read as items of an associative array (a dictionary in Python).
+* Every line without any prefix is a key-value pair ``key: value``, and read as items of an associative array (a dictionary in Python).
 An indented key indicates a nested structure.
 * Lines prefixed with a dash ``-`` followed by a space represent items of a list.
 * Most data types are implicit.
 For example, you do not need to quote strings, unless they consist of only numbers and